bootstrapworld/curriculum/lessons/Algebra2/exploring-quadratic-models/langs/en-us/slides.md

 @image{images/fuel-efficiency-quadratic.png}

-Relationships that rise and fall like this are called @vocab{quadratic relationships}.
+Relationships that rise and fall like this are called _quadratic relationships_.
 They form shapes that look like arches, called parabolas.
 Sometimes the data only includes the _rising_ part of the parabola, sometimes it only includes the _falling_ part, and and sometimes it includes both!{style="font-size: 16pt"}

 <!--
 We often think about variables of a model being _independent_ from one another, each contributing a little to the outcome we are measuring.
 But sometimes one input will amplify the result of another input, meaning their combined contribution is greater than the sum of their separate contributions.